-The following is an excerpt of an article by Darcy Clements.
+The following is an excerpt of an article by Taylor A. Francis.
 This features in our Conservative’s Guide to University Special Issue, available from the 15th October.

 Find out how to get your own copy of the issue here.

 ~ ~ ~

 The architect behind the original campus of the University of Birmingham was none other than Sir Aston Webb.
 Famous for such works as the Britannia Royal Naval College and the redesign of Buckingham Palace’s principal façade, Sir Aston’s appointment as the architect for the university’s original buildings serves to shame the effort placed into modern university design, as well as most architectural works undertaken today.
 Indeed, the beauty of the campus served as a principal factor in my decision to attend UoB, almost as much as its academic reputation.
 In fact, ask any student their favourite thing about UoB and it is very likely they will reference ‘Old Joe’, the beloved clocktower on campus named in tribute to UoB’s founder, Joseph Chamberlain.